Coconut Oil For Tattoos

 The way to do a patch test is by applying a small amount of the product on your skin.
-This should preferably be a place like the inside of your forearm.
-The area doesn't have to be large; you just want to aim for a coin-sized section.
+This should be done away from your tattoo, and preferably on a place like the inside of your forearm, where the skin is relatively sensitive.
+The area doesn’t have to be large; you just want to aim for a coin-sized section.
 This way, if you do experience irritation, it is not going to be widespread.

 Apply the oil and cover the area with a bandage.
-Wait at least 24 hours and if no reactions occur during this time, you know it is safe to use.
+Wait at least 72 hours and if no reactions occur during this time, you know it’s safe to use.

 Apply to the Tattoo

-Exact dosage is difficult to pinpoint.
+The exact dosage is difficult to pinpoint.
 Everyone you ask will likely tell you something different.
 Generally, a fingertip’s worth of coconut oil is enough.
-Thin layers go a long way, and your skin can't absorb an excessive amount at one time.
+Thin layers go a long way, and your skin can’t absorb an excessive amount at one time anyway.

 Your skin will likely tell you when enough is enough.
-If it feels like you’ve applied a heavy coat of coconut oil, take some off.
+If it feels like you’ve applied a heavy coat of coconut oil, take some off or spread it to the surrounding skin to enhance moisture.
 The area should feel smooth, but not sticky.

 Risks & Precautions

-We want to avoid any unnecessary risks to ensure that our tattoos last a lifetime.
+We want to avoid any unnecessary risks to ensure our tattoos last a lifetime.

-Don't use coconut oil from a previously opened container.
-Make sure that the bottle or jar is sealed to avoid any contamination.
+Don’t use coconut oil from a previously opened container, either.
+Make sure the bottle or jar is sealed to avoid any contamination.
 Wash your hands thoroughly with soap and water before using it.
 Keep it away from roommates, kids or pets; germs can contaminate the coconut oil and possibly lead to an infection.